smueller92/rpi-remote-camera-control/README.md

 # Raspberry PI Camera Movement Control
 ## Control your Raspberry PI Camera by using your Smartphone
 In this project I have created a Remote Camera Control Prototype with a Raspberry PI.
 The Raspberry PI Camera is attached to a Pan/Tilt Kit with two servo-motors for X and Y Movement.
 You can control the motor's movement with sensors integrated in your Smartphone by simply opening up a Web Page in your Browser.
 The Project is using the MQTT Protocol to send the Smartphone's sensor data to your Raspberry.
 The required Web Application is stored on your Windows Computer which acts as the MQTT Server.
+Another important goal for this university project was to write the code according to the SOLID principles.

 ## How Does It Work?
 Your Windows PC is using a local Apache Server to host the Web Application.
 After opening the Web Application on your Smartphone's Browser the Application processes the Phone's Sensor Data and sends them to multiple MQTT Channels.